 |Supply Chain Management||Manage the flow of goods and services from raw material acquisition to delivery of the finished product to the customer.|

-Microsoft Dynamics 365 Business Central helps small to medium-sized businesses with business and financial management.
+Microsoft Dynamics 365 Business Central helps small to medium-sized businesses (SMBS) with business and financial management.
 Some features include financial reporting, supply chain management, customer relationship management, and project tracking.
-Microsoft Dynamics 365 starts at $70/user/month.
+Microsoft Dynamics 365 starts at $70 per user per month.